DarkZatarra/limehome_s3_challenge/README.md

 ### Parameters

-It would be better to have a fastapi endpoint returning a json, but that was not in scope, so I stayed lazy with regards to this.
+It would have been better to have a fastapi endpoint returning a json, but that was not in scope, so I stayed lazy with regards to this.

-- **s3_bucket_name:** The name of the S3 bucket to search.
-- **substring:** The substring to search for within text files.
-- **debug:** (Optional) If set to `True`, provides detailed debug output.

 ### Running the Script